 Believers in all walks of life need the ability to interpret God’s Word correctly.
 Pastors, teachers, and other leaders need these abilities to develop expository sermons and lessons.
 Every believer can benefit from the ability to integrate biblical truths with the principles and theories of others.
 Every believer needs hermeneutical skills to identify and defend against errors in doctrine and to grow in the Christian faith.
 Believers also need to recognize that there may be more than one plausible interpretation of a biblical passage and be willing to show respect when others interpret Scripture differently than they do.
 As a result, believers must “hold their theories tentatively” so that they are willing to change their opinions when new biblical data would warrant doing so.

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each one.
 Each thread must be at least 400 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to at least 2 classmates’ threads.
 Each reply must be at least 200 words.
 (CLOs: C, E)

 The student will complete the 12 worksheets found in Wayne McDill’s 12 Essential Skills textbook.
 (CLOs: A, B)

 Sermon Manuscript Assignments (4)